Documentation

 There are many keywords in dbt, called properties and configs.
 Below is a list of the relevant keywords in the context of Hackolade Studio.
 See also this styling guide for dbt models.

-Name: must be letters, digits and underscores only, and cannot start with a digit
+name: must be letters, digits and underscores only, and cannot start with a digit

 name: string